k97/stebinco-one/_work/minerfatigueprevention.md

 - The mining environment required extremely durable technology
 - Any solution would need to balance safety needs with operator privacy

-A compelling insight was captured during operator interviews when it was reported that microsleeps are often detected by the system only after a x`xtruck could have already veered off course.
+A compelling insight was captured during operator interviews when it was reported that microsleeps are often detected by the system only after a truck could have already veered off course.

 ### Ideation process